streetmix/translator/README.md

     npm start de en-US en-pirate

+You will need to provide Transifex authentication credentials under environment variables `TRANSIFEX_USERNAME` and `TRANSIFEX_PASSWORD`.
+You can provide them in an optional `.env` file (just like main Streetmix codebase) if you do not want to set your `bash_profile` or provide them on the command line.

 TODO
 * Figure out how to rename keys from Transifex to match expected values of `data-i18n` attribute on the front end
 * Figure out how to format the files correctly